max-java/module-switcher/monolith/HELP.md

 witch is mysql, and then be used in PersonDao to get bean named "mysql" to inject JdbcTemplate.
 That proved by assertion value `maria`.
 For postgre test it is `PostgreSQL`.
 Run tests and see the difference.
 It is possible to get connection metadata, such as db vendor, url, user, password, transaction isolation and number of active connection from DataSource instance.
 That used to make an assertion for vendor of database PersonDao connected to.

-### service
-Usually we have service layer between controller and dao. this one just passing forward value, nothing interesting.

 ### controller
 I have 3 controllers here: for rest, mvc, and console interaction.
 They have just one endpoint to get Person from database.